-For all current information on safety and security, please visit the UBC Campus Security and UBC Health Safety & Environment websites.
+For all current information on safety and security, please visit the UBC Campus Security and UBC Safety and Risk Services websites.

 The University aims to provide a safe, healthy and secure environment in which to carry on the University's affairs.
 All possible preventive measures are taken to eliminate accidental injuries, occupational diseases and risks to personal security.